Cambridge Energy Research Associates

-Cambridge Energy Research Associates (CERA) was a consulting company in the United States that specializes in advising governments and private companies on energy markets, geopolitics, industry trends, and strategy.
+Cambridge Energy Research Associates (CERA) is a consulting company in the United States that specializes in advising governments and private companies on energy markets, geopolitics, industry trends, and strategy.
 CERA has research and consulting staff across the globe and covers the oil, gas, power, and coal markets worldwide.

 The company was founded in 1983 by Pulitzer Prize winning author Daniel Yergin, James Rosenfield and Joseph Stanislaw.
 Comprising experts from many fields within the energy industry, CERA was acquired by IHS Energy in 2004.
 In 2009 it modified its name to IHS Cambridge Energy Research Associates (IHS CERA) as part of the IHS brand integration in which name changes also took place for other endorsed brands under IHS, including IHS Jane's, IHS Global Insight, IHS EViews, and IHS Herold.

-S&P Global acquired IHS and CERA is now part of S&P Global Commodity Insights.
+S&P Global acquired IHS, and CERA is now part of S&P Global Energy.

 CERAWeek

 Some of the company's largest clients include international energy companies, energy consumers, governments, utilities, technology companies, and financial institutions.
 Many of them attend "CERAWeek", the company's annual conference held at the Hilton Americas Hotel in Houston, Texas.
 Daily programs usually revolve around the topics of oil, natural gas, electric power, renewables, and technology.

 Past keynote speeches have been given by the energy secretaries and ministers of Saudi Arabia, Iraq, Mexico, Norway, and the United States.
 Other notable speakers have included former United States Secretary of the Treasury Robert Rubin, United States Secretary of Energy Samuel Bodman, former Colorado Senator Gary Hart; former United States Secretary of Commerce Donald L. Evans; former Federal Reserve Chairman Alan Greenspan, Microsoft CEO Steve Ballmer, and former Secretary General of OPEC Rilwanu Lukman.

 CERA also manages the Upstream Capital Costs Index.